RichardDooling/Entertainment_Law/Defamation_Privacy/Defamation_Privacy.md

 - Private Figures (Ordinary People)
 - Public Officials (Politicians)
 - Public Figures (Celebrities)
-- Limited Purpose Public Figures (ordinary people who suddenly become famous because of their association with a particular event or issue)
+- Limited Purpose Public Figures (ordinary people who suddenly become famous because of their association with a particular event or issue).

 If a public official or a public figure (celebrity) wishes to sue someone for defaming them they must prove [actual malice](http://en.wikipedia.org/wiki/Actual_malice).